Reconstructing random pictures: Proof of the 1-statement

 \subsection{Reconstruction algorithm}

 We now give an algorithm for reconstructing a random picture $P$ from its $k$-deck.
-Roughly, this algorithm proceeds by placing the $k$-grids in the deck in place, into an expanding \emph{droplet}, one at a time and eventually reconstructs the entire picture $P$.
+Roughly, this algorithm proceeds by placing the $k$-grids in the deck in place, into an expanding \emph{droplet}, one at a time and eventually reconstructing the entire picture $P$.
 We begin with our droplet being a single (randomly chosen) $k$-grid and first extend it to a $3k \times k$ colored grid.
 We extend this $3k \times k$ droplet horizontally one column at a time, and extend the subsequent $3k \times n$ droplet vertically one row at a time until we have an $n \times n$ grid.

-When putting a deck element in place to extend our droplet, we shall often check if it can be extended further; by thus ``looking into the future,'' we decrease the probability that the algorithm places an incorrect $k$-grid into the droplet.
+When putting a deck element in place to extend our droplet, we shall often check if it can be extended further; by ``looking ahead'' in this manner, we decrease the probability that the algorithm places an incorrect $k$-grid into the droplet, as shown by the probability bounds from the previous sections.
 To formalize this notion, we introduce three types of extensions.
-A ``naive extension'' simply places the next deck element that fits at a given location in our droplet.
-An ``internal extension" checks if a row or column of $k$ consecutive $k$-grids can be placed before placing the first of those $k$-grids.
-Finally, a ``corner extension" first checks if a subgrid of size $(2k-1) \times (2k-1)$ can be placed in the corner of the current droplet before fixing one of those $k$-grids in place.

 The majority of the algorithm consists of applying the three types of extension steps to the current droplet $S$ using a randomly ordered deck $\DD$.
-We now formally define the extensions alluded to above as follows.

 \begin{itemize} \item {\bf Naive extension} (to the right).
 Find the first element $T$ of $\DD$ that extends $S$ to the right.
 Replace $S$ with the extension of $S$ by $T$ and delete $T$ from $\DD$.